leafiy/comfyui_psd_smart_object/README.md

 - **PSD Mockup Embedder** – Replaces one or more smart objects with the input image.
 The node renders the PSD without the target layers, warps the image using OpenCV, and outputs a ready-to-use RGBA tensor plus an auto-saved PNG.
-- **PSD File Upload** – Provides a dropdown with the same upload button ComfyUI uses everywhere else (the ⬆ icon).
-Click it to upload PSD/PSB files straight into `ComfyUI/input` and feed the resulting path to other nodes.
+- **PSD File Upload** – Uses ComfyUI’s `file_upload` widget, so the familiar ⬆
+  button appears right on the node.
+Click it to upload/select PSD/PSB files and feed the resolved path straight into other nodes.
 - Works with PSD/PSB files, multiple smart objects, and either ComfyUI `IMAGE` tensors or file paths.